Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/readMe.md

-# AWS Lex Interactive Ec2QuizBuddyChatbot Project
+# Ec2QuizBuddyChatbot

 ##  Introduction
-In this project, we designed and built an interactive chatbot using **Amazon Lex** as part of the **AWS re/Start Special Projects programme (Praesignis)**.
+In this project, we designed and built an interactive chatbot using **Amazon Lex** as part of the **AWS re/Start Special Projects programme**
 Our goal was to explore how conversational AI works in practice and to create a chatbot that feels natural, useful, and engaging for users.

 The project was completed in two phases: